fxpio/tug/doc/index.md

 ### 2.2.
 Create the token for Github Webhooks

-To create a token to use in Github webhooks, run the command:
+To create a token to use in Github webhooks, open the PWA and in the `Settings` section click on the `Add` button of the `Webhook token` line item.

+Or run the command:

 ```
 $ bin/create-github-token